pieroproietti/penguins-eggs/README.md

 ## Install penguins-eggs
 Well, it is time to try it!

-### Install prerequisites
+### Prerequisites
 Of course penguins-eggs need [nodejs](https://nodejs.org/en/download/package-manager/) installed.

-penguins-eggs depend on this packages (lvm2 parted squashfs-tools xorriso live-boot syslinux syslinux-common isolinux pxelinux).
-Let's go to install them, before to start to use it.
-Copy and paste the following two lines:
+penguins-eggs depend on varios packages, you need to install them, before to start to use it.
+Before to install penguins-eggs, simply copy and paste the following lines:

 ```sudo apt-get update```